shimspedy/sengov/content/states/arizona/rachel-jones/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Rachel Jones"
-seo_title: "contact Representatives Rachel Jones"
+seo_title: "contact Representative Rachel Jones"
 subheader:
-     greeting: Contact Representatives Rachel Jones
+     greeting: Contact Representative Rachel Jones
      description: Rachel Jones is an American politician and a member of the Republican Party.
-She was elected to represent District 17 in the Arizona House of Representatives in 2022.
+She was elected to represent District 17 in the Arizona House of Representative in 2022.
-description: Contact Representatives Rachel Jones of Arizona.
+description: Contact Representative Rachel Jones of Arizona.
 Contact information for Rachel Jones includes email address, phone number, and mailing address.
 image: rachel-jones.jpeg
 video:
 url:  /states/arizona/rachel-jones/